-Grades may be changed only by a university authority upon the decision of the Grade Appeals Subcommittee or by the instructor any time prior to the decision of the Grade Appeals subcommittee.
+Grades may be changed only by a university authority upon the decision of the grade appeals subcommittee or by the instructor any time prior to the decision of the grade appeals subcommittee.

-Appeal Deadlines An appeal must be initiated no later than the fourth week of the fall or spring semester immediately following the session in which the grade was assigned.
+Appeal deadlines.
+An appeal must be initiated no later than the fourth week of the fall or spring semester immediately following the session in which the grade was assigned.
 A final decision at each step must be reported within 30 calendar days of the filing of an appeal at that step, provided that this deadline falls within the regular academic year (fall or spring semester).
 If the deadline falls during the summer, the decision must be reported within 30 calendar days of the start of the fall semester.
-Each successive step in the appeals procedure must be initiated with three calendar weeks of the completion of the prior step.
+Each successive step in the appeals procedure must be initiated within three calendar weeks of the completion of the prior step.

-Steps in the Process of an Academic Appeal
+Steps in the Process of a Grade Appeal

 Step 1.
-Course instructor: The student makes an appointment with the instructor to discuss the matter.
+Course instructor: The student makes an appointment with his or her instructor to discuss the matter.
 If the instructor is unavailable, the department or program chair shall authorize an extension of time or allow the student to proceed to Step 2.
-If the chair is unavailable, the dean of the college/school shall authorize the extension.
+If the chair is unavailable, the dean of the college or school shall authorize the extension.

 Step 2.
-Department/School/Program: If the matter has not been resolved at Step 1, the student makes an appointment with the chair of the department or program offering the course, who may make an informal attempt to resolve the appeal.
+College/school/department/program: If the matter has not been resolved at Step 1, the student makes an appointment with the chair of the department or program offering the course, who may make an informal attempt to resolve the appeal.
 If the appeal is not resolved informally, the chair will direct the student procedurally in making an appeal to the college, school, department, or program committee.
 Only one committee shall hear the appeal in Step 2.
 The student filing an appeal shall have the opportunity to be heard in person by the committee.

 Step 3.
-Grade Appeals Subcommittee: If the matter has not been resolved at Step 2, the student makes an appointment with the dean of students, who will direct the case to the Grade Appeals Subcommittee.
+Grade appeals subcommittee: If the matter has not been resolved at Step 2, the student makes an appointment with the dean of students, who will direct the student procedurally in submitting the case to the grade appeals subcommittee.

-Department/School/Program Appeals Procedure Each department, school, or program will establish appeals procedures that provide for a committee of three or more faculty members responsible for hearing grade appeals related to courses listed or administered by that college/school/department/program if those appeals have not been satisfactorily resolved between the student and the instructor or informally by the department chair.
-The procedures established by each department, school, or program shall provide for each case to be heard by only one such committee.
+College/school/department/program appeals procedure.
+Each college, school, department or program will establish appeals procedures that provide for a committee of three or more faculty members responsible for hearing grade appeals related to courses listed or administered by that college/school/department/program if those appeals have not been satisfactorily resolved between the student and the instructor or informally by the department chair.
+The procedures established by each college, school, department or program shall provide for each case to be heard by only one such committee.
 The procedure shall provide the opportunity for the student to be heard in person and for the decision to be reported in writing to the student and the instructor.
-A copy of each unit's procedures will be given to the vice chancellor for academic affairs, the dean of students, and students, upon request.
+A copy of each unit's procedures will be given to the vice chancellor for academic affairs, to the dean of students, and to students, upon request.

-Grade Appeals Subcommittee This subcommittee shall consist of nine members elected from among the voting faculty according to procedures specified in the Bylaws of the Senate.
+Grade appeals subcommittee.
+This subcommittee shall consist of nine members elected from among the Voting Faculty according to procedures specified in the Bylaws of the Senate.